Activism Born on the Page (A Book Club Post)

 Did you enjoy this post?
 Make sure you don’t miss any others!
 Enter your email on the right hand side of my homepage, and you’ll receive a new post in your inbox each week.

 Book published by Houghton Mifflin Harcourt.
 All opinions are my own.
-Amazon.com affiliate links support my book-buying habit and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!